vickvey/hms-go/README.md

   - It will ask you that it could harm your computer, Ignore the warning as it is general security check for all outside applications.
   - Enjoy the app!

+- NOTE FOR LINUX AND MAC USERS
+  You should run the command `chmod +x hms-go-linux-amd64.exe` in your terminal before running the executable to grant permission for run.

 ## Build And Run ( For devs )

 To install and run the application, follow these steps: